Keksuccino/docs_fancymenu/README.md

-# docs_fancymenu
+# About

-Backup repository for docs.fancymenu.net.
+This is the backup repository for https://docs.fancymenu.net.

+Not much to see here, just some Markdown files.